 I’ve watched plenty of movies where I've said afterwards, “That was so terrible.
 I’ll never waste my time with that one again.”
-Then, there are a select few that I avoid like the plague, not necessarily because they’re poorly made, but they are just too disturbing to watch more than once.
+Then, there are a select few that I avoid, not necessarily because they’re bad, but they are just too disturbing to watch more than once.
 The experience is not entertaining as much as haunting, and they are not worth the mood or disturbing feeling that lingers for hours or even days after I watch them.
 Below are five movies that I have watched once and have sworn to never watch again.
-FYI, there are NO SPOILERS in this article.

 Think of every bad thing that can happen in a person’s life, and you have the movie Precious.
 I normally tend to gravitate to movies with tragic characters living in awful situations, but her story is a lot to swallow.

 Illness, incest, abuse, and illiteracy are only a few of the issues that plague Precious.
 The only positive thing you can get from it is the realization that your life is not so bad compared to hers.
 Yet, she still finds a way to be positive, whether it is in her fantasy world or in her determination to take care of her children and give them a better life from her own.

 This is a very well-made movie with really strong performances.
 But it left me feeling a sense of hopelessness for this girl who, through no fault of her own, was dealt a bad hand from birth and continued on a downward spiral with no help in sight.

 The Exorcist (1973)

 An obvious choice, this film's reputation says it all.
 Ask someone who saw this movie when it first came out, and they will regale you with stories of audience members passing out in their chairs and puking in the aisles.